WHO KNEW? 4.1 Lift Maintenance Contracts

 Why Become A Member?

-There is an enthusiastic and effective team of like-minded people as Committee Members and in our band of volunteers.
+There is an enthusiastic and effective team of like-minded people serving as both Committee Members and volunteers.
 This has resulted in valuable policies being developed and strong support being given to members.
-Please see our homepage for the most recent submissions and/or communication with various government bodies.
+Please click here for the most recent submissions and/or communication with various government bodies.

 ‘Unit News’ and ‘Unit News Online’ are our newsletters.
 These publications aim to keep members abreast of developments in community title living.
 ‘Unit News’ is a printed magazine which is distributed to all our members.
 ‘Unit News Online’ is a monthly electronic newsletter delivered directly to your email address.
 We are also working very hard to keep our website www.uoag.org.au updated with information about all of our activities.